wisemen-digital/nestjs-onboarding-codelab/index.md

 ## Project setup

-### 1. Clone the Wisemen-Nest-Core from Github
+### 1. Clone the Wisemen NestJS Template from Github

-You can kickstart your new project without starting from square one by utilizing the [Wisemen-Nest-Core repository](https://github.com/wisemen-digital/nestjs-template).
+You can kickstart your new project without starting from square one by utilizing the [Wisemen NestJS Template repository](https://github.com/wisemen-digital/nestjs-template).
 This repository already includes authentication and a user entity, providing a solid foundation for your project.

 ### 2. Package.json

-> The package.json file is used to give information to npm that allows it to identify the project as well as handle the
+> The package.json file is used to give information to pnpm that allows it to identify the project as well as handle the
-> project's dependencies. npm can install the packages you specify in your package.json file.
+> project's dependencies. pnpm can install the packages you specify in your package.json file.
 > The main use of the package.json file is to list the packages that your project depends on and to ensure that your
-> colleagues get the same packages when they do `npm install`.
+> colleagues get the same packages when they do `pnpm install`.

 #### 2.1 Scripts

-> The scripts property is used to specify a list of scripts that can be run using `npm run <script-name>`.
+> The scripts property is used to specify a list of scripts that can be run using `pnpm <script-name>`.
 > It's written as a JSON object where each key is the name of a script and the value is the command to run for.
 > Most common scripts are `start` and `build`.